Thirumurugan-12/bark_text_to_audio_docker/README.md

 ## Acknowledgements

--   Suno AI
+-   Suno AI, they trained the models

--   gitmylo
+-   gitmylo, inspired me to use HuBERT to predict semantic tokens from audio